TheWhiteFluid/Obsidian_Cyber/Obisdian_vault/PortSwigger/WEB LLM(Large-Language-Model).md

 2. Ask the LLM what APIs it has access to.
 Note that it supports APIs to both delete accounts and edit their associated email addresses.
 3. Ask the LLM what arguments the Delete Account API takes.
 4. Ask the LLM to delete your account.
 Note that it returns an error, indicating that you probably need to be logged in to use the Delete Account API.

-**Create a user account**
-1. Click **Register** to display the registration page
-2. Enter the required details.
-Note that the **Email** should be the email address associated with your instance of the lab.
-It is displayed at the top of the **Email client** page.
-3. Click **Register**.
-The lab sends a confirmation email.
-4. Go to the email client and click the link in the email to complete the registration.
-5. Click **My account** and log in to your account.

 **Test the attack**
 1. Return to the **Live chat** page and ask the LLM to change your email to a different address (for example, `test@example.com`).
 The LLM changes your email address, confirming that the Edit Email API works on the logged-in account without requiring any further information, implying that the Delete Account API will work on the same basis.